 “Seeing non-profit organizations’ projects first-hand and hearing directly from non-profit staff and program participants can be life-changing for students and often shapes their decisions around career paths," noted Dr. Buechler.
 "A field trip I took as a student deeply influenced me and I wanted to share this form of knowledge building with my students."

-The photo above is of MDP students with Prof. Stephanie Buechler (at left) visiting the site of an environmentally sustainable community garden and low-income housing run by the local Primavera Foundation.
+The photo above top is of MDP students with Prof. Stephanie Buechler (at left) visiting the site of an environmentally sustainable community garden and low-income housing run by the local Primavera Foundation.
+The photo above bottom is of students visiting the site of small scale fruit orchards and larger agribusinesses in San Ignaco in Sonora, Mexico.

-Related: read a news feature: “MDP Students Bring Their Development Skills to the Community Food Bank
+Related: read a news feature on“MDP Students Bring Their Development Skills to the Community Food Bank